Women's Issues But I Don’t Have A Lump… C

 On September 11, 2006 I celebrated my 5th year as being cancer free.
 I still take my medicine everyday, and I see the oncologist now every 6 months.
 I am so grateful for everyday that I get out of bed.
 Still when I look in the mirror everyday, those thoughts of cancer come back.
 It is always on my mind, it never goes away but you learn how to handle life and go on one day at a time.
 I urge women to go for there mammogram appointments.
 Just because you don’t feel a lump doesn’t mean you are in the clear.

+"That one little test can save your life like it did mine."
 You don’t have to feel a lump to have breast cancer.
 Go today.
 I talk to everyone I meet and try to give them support or anything they need.
 Most want to see my breasts.
 I am proud; I show them so they know a bilateral mastectomy is not the end of you being a woman.
 It’s the start of a healthy new woman.

 Barbara Pettit